nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 COPY arender.properties /docker-entrypoint-init.d/arender.properties
 ```

-Editing the `arender.properties` file helps you to tailor the Arender interface to fit specific UI and UX needs.
+Editing the `arender.properties` file helps you to tailor the ARender interface to fit specific UI and UX needs.
 Please follow the [ARender configuration guide](https://arender.io/doc/current/documentation/hmi/index-hmi.html).

 You can for example:

-- Add, remove, move buttons from the ARender interface
+- Add and/or remove buttons from the ARender interface
-- Modify ARender behaviors on specific user actions (like validating a comment when the user clicks on "Enter" )
+- Modify ARender behaviors on specific user actions (like validating a comment when the user clicks on "Enter")
 - Reference a new theme (by creating your custom CSS file)

 ![]({{file name='arender-customized.png'}} ?w=350)

 ## Functional Overview

-Once the ARender addon is properly installed and configured a new **Annotations** pill is available on each document **which have the Picture or Video facet**:
+Once the ARender addon is properly installed and configured a new **Annotations** pill is available on each document with the picture or video facet:

 ![]({{file name='annotation-tab.png'}} ?w=350)